pathikpatel54/NotesApp/README.md

 - Secure login with authentication and session management
 - Responsive and intuitive user interface built using React
 - Backend API built using Golang and MongoDB
-- Dockerized deployment for easy setup and portability

 ## Getting Started